Uberspace/lab/source/guide_classicpress.rst

 -------------------

-Change into the ``/tmp`` directory of your root folder, download the lastest ClassicPress version and unzip it.
+Change into the ``/tmp`` directory of your root folder, download the latest ClassicPress version and unzip it.

 .. code-block:: console